 Site Vulnerability Scan

-First of all, WordPress is used on roughly 43% of all sites on the internet, and the figure is goes up to 65% for sites made on a CMS (content management system).
+First of all, WordPress is used on roughly 43% of all sites on the internet, with the figure going up to 65% for sites made on a CMS (content management system).
 These figures are constantly growing, meaning that WordPress is becoming an even bigger target for hackers every day.
 Case in point:

 - Cybercrime is up 600% due to the COVID-19 pandemic